 Tacit knowledge is also commonly known as know-how knowledge, experiential knowledge, or Tribal knowledge.

-This tacit knowledge or tribal knowledge is not documented in any manner, nor is it actively discussed or pointed out by someone from the teams.
+This tacit or tribal knowledge is not documented in any manner, nor is it actively discussed or pointed out by someone from the teams.

 Why is Tacit Knowledge Necessary?

-We have a lot of information and opinions surrounding us, stating the importance of tacit knowledge as strategic resource solutions that can help an organization reach its goals
+We have a lot of information and opinions surrounding us, stating the importance of tacit knowledge as a strategic resource that can help an organization reach its goals.
 Tacit knowledge is more procedural and intuitive; it is not entirely based on facts.
 Tacit knowledge also helps identify the knowledge gaps in the content.